• Skip to primary navigation

 What does this mean for you?

-• Winter and Spring Admissions Decisions: As soon as your application is complete and after Regular Admissions Notifications in February, our Admissions Team will begin notifying you of our admissions decision within five business days.
+• Winter and Spring Admissions Decisions: As soon as your application is complete and after Regular Admissions applicants receive their admissions decision, our Admissions Team will begin notifying you of our admissions decision within 10 business days.
+Rolling Admissions applicants will be considered for any openings after March 16.

-• Secure Your Spot: Early Rolling Applicants have a greater chance of securing a place in our program, as spaces are filled on a first-come, first-served basis.
+• Secure Your Spot: Early Rolling Admissions applicants have a greater chance of securing a place in our program, as spaces are filled on a first-come, first-served basis.
 Applying earlier makes a difference!

 Next Steps